-- Other utilities and municipal services (those buildings, plants, transmitters or other facilities and equipment used to make or deliver products such as oil and gas, electricity, public transit, telephone, cable and similar services) are permitted in all land use designations and subject to the following: - a) Such use is necessary in the area and adequate measures are taken to ensure land use compatibility; - b) Adequate off-street parking and loading facilities are provided; - c) Wherever possible, utilities requiring buildings or significant structures do not front on main streets. - d) The proposed infrastructure does not negatively impact abutting properties.
+- Other utility installations (building plant, works, tower, transmitter, relay, receiver, pedestal or other equipment used to make or deliver a utility product, commodity or service) are permitted in all land use designations, with the exception of Aggregate Resources, and subject to the following: - a) such use is necessary in the area and adequate measures are taken to ensure the use and design is compatible with its surroundings; particularly in residential areas or where there are environmental constraints; - adequate off-street parking and loading facilities are provided; - utilities requiring buildings or significant structures do not front on main streets, wherever possible; - d) the proposed infrastructure does not negatively impact abutting properties; and, - e) the utility or facility meets the intent of other applicable policies in this plan. - 2.
+Notwithstanding Policy 1 above: